upasana-sahu/Credit-Card-Financial-Dashboard/README.md

 - Power BI for creating measures, for analysis and visualization

 ### Key Insights
 - Overall revenue is $55M.
-Highest revenue was 1.24M and lowest was 0.93M.
+Highest revenue was $1.24M and lowest was $0.93M.
 - Total interest is $8M.
+- Average Customer Satisfaction Score(CSS) is 3.19.
 - TX, NY, and CA account for 68% of total revenue.
 - Blue and Silver credit cards are the most used, making up 91% of transactions.
 - In customers 45% belong to age group 40-50.